 In this Schedule —

-“the repealed Act” means the Act repealed by section 63;
+the repealed Act means the Act repealed by section 63;

-“the repeal time” means the commencement of section 63.
+the repeal time means the commencement of section 63.

 2. Ship licences

 A ship licence issued under the repealed Act and in force immediately before the repeal time shall be deemed to be a pearl boat licence for the purposes of this Act and, subject to this Act, shall continue in force until the day on which the term of that ship licence would have expired under the repealed Act.